2021 Canadian Championship final: Teams

-Venue

 Background

 This was the fourth time CF Montréal and Toronto FC faced one another in the Canadian Championship final.
 The first time, in 2014, Montréal won 2–1 over two legs to win the Voyageurs Cup and advance to the 2014–15 CONCACAF Champions League.
 Montreal subsequently made it to the Champions League final, where they were ultimately defeated by Mexican club América.

 The most recent meeting occurred in the last played final in 2019, where the teams finished tied 1–1 on aggregate and Montréal went on to win a penalty shoot-out 3–1.

 CF Montréal

 CF Montréal received a bye to the quarter-finals of the competition, where they were drawn against Canadian Premier League side HFX Wanderers.
 The match was hosted by Halifax at the Wanderers Grounds.
 The Wanderers opened the scoring against the run of play in the 27th minute with a goal from Cory Bent.
 Matko Miljevic replied for Montréal in the 35th minute to make it 1–1 at half-time.
 The second half was completely dominated by Montréal as the Wanderers failed to register a shot attempt, while Montréal had 15.
 Nonetheless, Halifax managed to hold the 1–1 scoreline until near the end of the half, when substitute Ballou Tabla scored in the 89th minute and added a second three minutes later to secure a 3–1 win for CF Montréal.

 In the semi-final, Montréal were drawn against two-time defending Canadian Premier League champions Forge FC, who hosted the match at Tim Hortons Field.
 In a close game, Forge succeeded in causing problems for Montréal with a high press, but both sides failed to capitalize on their scoring chances.
 Scoreless after 90 minutes, the match went directly to penalties.
 A lengthy penalty shoot-out saw all eleven players from both sides shoot once, with the match being decided after Forge goalkeeper Triston Henry missed his attempt and Montréal goalkeeper Sebastian Breza proceeded to score the winner.